sanjP10/release/README.md

 # Release

-Release is a binary that validates and creates tags against bitbucket by reading your changelog file
+Release is a binary that validates and creates tags against git repos by reading your changelog file

 Requires a markdown formatted changelog, with the most recent changes at the top.